Chester Borough, New Jersey

-Chester Borough is a borough in Morris County, New Jersey, United States.
-As of the 2010 United States Census, the borough's population was 1,649, reflecting an increase of 14 (+0.9%) from the 1,635 counted in the 2000 Census, which had in turn increased by 421 (+34.7%) from the 1,214 counted in the 1990 Census.
+Chester Borough is a borough in southwestern Morris County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the borough's population was 1,681, an increase of 32 (+1.9%) from the 2010 census count of 1,649, which in turn reflected an increase of 14 (+0.9%) from the 1,635 counted in the 2000 census.
+Chester's name is derived from the township, which was named for Chestershire in England.

-The borough is completely surrounded by Chester Township. making it part of 21 pairs of "doughnut towns" in the state, where one municipality entirely surrounds another.
-The borough's name is derived from the township, which was named for Chestershire in England.
+Chester Borough is located within the Raritan Valley region and is periodically recognized as part of the Somerset Hills.< The borough is completely surrounded by Chester Township, making it part of 21 pairs of "doughnut towns" in the state, where one municipality entirely surrounds another.

-In 2010, Forbes ranked Chester at 321st in its listing of "America's Most Expensive ZIP Codes," with a median home price of $823,691.
+In the Forbes magazine's rankings of the Most Expensive ZIP Codes in the United States, Chester was ranked 288th in 2006 (with a median sale price of $775,000) and 321st in 2010 (with a median price of $823,691).

 History

-Chester Township was established as a separate political entity on April 1, 1799, including the area of both the Township and the downtown settlement which came to be the Borough.
+Chester Township was established as a separate political entity on April 1, 1799, including the area of both the Township and the downtown settlement which came to be the borough.
 The Borough of Chester was incorporated by an act of the New Jersey Legislature on April 3, 1930, based on the results of a referendum held on April 25, 1930, and is today a separate municipality surrounded entirely by Chester Township.

 The borough's name is derived from the township, which was named for Chestershire in England.